-Nearly four in ten private-sector workers — and 81% of the lowest-wage workers — do not have paid sick days to care for their own health.
+Nearly four in 10 private sector workers — and 81 percent of the lowest-wage workers — do not have paid sick days to care for their own health.
 And millions more don’t have paid sick days to care for a sick child.
 For these workers, the decision to take time off from work to recover from an illness — or to care for a sick child or family member — is a choice between their health and their financial security.
 For millions of Americans, taking time off from work due to illness or family emergency means sacrificing much-needed income and risking loss of a job.

 It’s just not right.
 Everyone gets sick — and everyone deserves time to get better without risking their economic security.

 Workers need a paid sick days standard that would give them the economic security to stay home when sick, when they need to see a doctor, or when a family member needs medical care.
 And the public agrees: 75 percent see paid sick days as a basic worker’s right, and there is broad public support — across all demographic and partisanship groups — for setting a paid sick days standard.

 The Healthy Families Act is federal legislation that would set a national paid sick days standard.
 The bill would enable workers to earn up to seven paid sick days a year to recover from an illness or care for a sick family member, or see a doctor.
 More